Login

 • Alien’s Travel Permit: 50 yuan per person

-• Group Visa: different price for foreign tourists from different countries.
+• Group Visa: different prices for foreign tourists from different countries.

-Can I travel independently in Tibet with Tibet Travel Permit?
+Can I travel independently in Tibet with a Tibet Travel Permit?

-Absolutely no, you can not travel independently in Tibet and even in Lhasa, but you can stay at hotel and stroll around the street by yourself.
-If you want to enter any tourist sites, you need at least a Tibetan tour guide to escort you.
-If you travel out of Lhasa, you need have an itinerary arranged by a local travel agency, tour guide and private vehicle.
-Any rumor that foreign tourists can travel in Tibet on their own is not true.
+No, you cannot travel independently in Tibet or even in Lhasa.
+However, you can stay at a hotel and explore the streets on your own.
+To visit tourist sites, you must be accompanied by a Tibetan tour guide.
+If you venture outside of Lhasa, you must have a travel agency arrange an itinerary for you, along with a tour guide and private vehicle.
+Any rumours suggesting that foreign tourists can travel to Tibet on their own are false.

-How to apply for Tibet Permit without Tour?
+How to apply for a Tibet Permit without a Tour?

-How to apply for Tibet Visa for Hong Kong residents?
+How to apply for a Tibet Visa for Hong Kong residents?

-How to apply for Tibet Visa for tourists with Indian passport?
+How to apply for a Tibet Visa for tourists with an Indian passport?

-How much does the Tibet Group Visa cost?
+How much does the China (Tibet) Group Visa cost?

 CategoryNumber of Working Days to Obtain itCost for American Passport HoldersCost for other Nationalities